 Beaufort Picture Show: $500; safe, socially-distanced outdoor film series

 Carolina Artist Gallery: $6,540; multiple arts-based events including "Special Hands" clay art program for special needs adults

 Carteret Community Theatre: $6,000; summer theatre camps for children

 Carteret Community Sunshine Band: $1,625; family-friendly concert series benefiting other local organizations

 Downtown Morehead City, Inc.: $2,000; Liquid Pleasure, one of the "Alive at Five" concerts at Jaycee Park

 Working Narratives: $2,058; community based arts & media training to develop youth leadership

 The ACCC announces grant availability each year through local media, on our web site, and in our monthly email newsletters.
 Click here to join our newsletter mailing list.

-The Arts Council of Carteret County (ACCC) is pleased to announce the availability of grant monies to Carteret County nonprofit organizations to assist with arts and cultural programming.
-Grassroots grants are intended to fund art projects/programs that will be completed by June 30, 2019.
+The Arts Council of Carteret County (ACCC) applies each year to the North Carolina Arts Council to obtain grant monies to make available to Carteret County nonprofit organizations to assist with arts and cultural programming.
+Grassroots grants are intended to fund art projects/programs that will be completed within the grant year.
 Programs can focus on theater, music, dance, writing, folk-life, or the visual arts.

-A panel of citizens from the community will review the grant applications, assessing the overall impact of the proposed program on the citizens of Carteret County, the excellence of the program, as well as its practicality.
+A panel of citizens from the community review the grant applications, assessing the overall impact of the proposed program on the citizens of Carteret County, the excellence of the program, as well as its practicality.